-We regularly monitor our environment to identify and effectively respond to emerging risk.
-Our culture supports our teams to identify and respond to new risks as they arise and we proactively undertake lessons learned activities on our projects and incorporate these insights into our new programs of work.
+In addition, we proactively undertake lessons learned activities on our projects and incorporate these insights into our new programs of work.
 Our holistic approach to workforce planning helps to mitigate risk by retaining learned knowledge by mobilising staff across projects.